wpisailbot/sailbot20-21/sailbot_ws/README.md

 Once you see both bridges you may be able to ssh, but we've found it wont work unless you follow these steps:
 1. double click the ip ending in 20, and change the "target device new parameters" to be IP:192.168.17.21. keep all else the same.
 2. Hit apply
-3. The hit yes
+3. Then hit yes
+4. Hit search again and wait for it to discover (takes a moment)
-4. Then double click and change back to 192.168.17.20
+5. Then double click and change back to 192.168.17.20
-5. Hit apply.
-This should then fail.
+6. Hit apply.
+This may fail.
 (If it does, carry on)
-6. Hit apply again.
+7. Hit apply again a second time.
 This should work.
+8. Lastly make sure the ethernet in your network connections is a static IPv4 which is 192.168.17.20
+9. Now if you run ipconfig you should see the ethernet as 192.168.17.20 and should be able to ping 192.168.17.17

 Now you should be able to shh with putty at sailbot@192.168.17.20